gittyaido/Game-Style-Guide/ArchitectureGuide.md

 Balancing values should be easy for designers.
 They should not have to hunt through game objects and components to change balance values.
 They should be found neatly on the disk.

+_Note.
+When building a new system, it may be beneficial to create the data structure first, then implement functionality_

 ex.